Coderx202/Bareinfo/README.md

 ## Unstable and beta version
-The Unstable/Beta version of 1.1 is here but it has some issues like sometimes it simply doesn't work on debian
+The Unstable/Beta version of 1.2 is not available eyet

-Distros tested for the beta version:
-- Fedora (Fully works)
-- Debian (Has minor issues probably with the environment might not be the actual app)
-- OpenSUSE (Fully works)